Attorney at Melanson Law PA

 Rabbi Barras is married to the light of his life, Jodi Gant Barras.
 They live in Fort Myers with their daughter Ella Sophia and son Ethan Abraham.
 In Fort Myers, Rabbi Barras served for three years as a member of the Lee County Human Services Council and as member of the Advisory Board of the Dubin Alzheimer’s Resource Center.
 Rabbi Barras has been appointed to the national board of the Association of Reform Zionists of America (ARZA).
 In his spare time, he enjoys spending time with his family, playing golf and tennis, and reading.

-Board Member and Vice President of BB&T-Oswald Trippe & Company
+Vice President of BB&T-Oswald Trippe & Company

 John Belisle began his insurance career in 1974 with Aetna Casualty & Surety Company in Providence, R.I., as bond representative in its surety department.
 After transferring to Aetna’s Tulsa, Okla., branch in late 1974, he worked with independent agents throughout Oklahoma to develop a financial institution and construction-related surety business.